vidbina/vidbina.github.io/_posts/2016-03-26-sigmoid-change.markdown

 #  image: http://example.com
 mathjax: true
 function_plot: true
+head: mugshot
+mugshot_description: My face in 2015, I probably still look like this.
 ---
 Step functions enforce some threshold on a variable e.g.: discard anything below a certain value.
 Given $u(x)$ any value equal to or greater than $0$